-- 8.1 While the Act does not prohibit children from having free access to any licensed premises, the Licensing Authority recognises that limitations may have to be considered where it appears necessary to protect children from physical, moral or psychological harm. - 8.2 The Act makes it an offence for any child under the age of 16 who is not accompanied by an adult from being present: - at any time on pub premises, or other premises being used exclusively or primarily for the supply of alcohol for consumption on those premises; or - between the hours of midnight and 05:00 hours on restaurant premises or other premises that supply alcohol for consumption on the premises - the Licensing Authority will judge the merits of each separate application before deciding whether to impose conditions limiting the access of children to individual premises. - 8.3 The Licensing Authority may consider the following when dealing with a Licence application where children may have access: - Limitations on the hours when children may be present. - Limitations on ages below 18. - Limitations or exclusion when certain activities are taking place.
+- 8.1 While the Act does not prohibit children from having free access to any licensed premises, the Licensing Authority recognises that limitations may have to be considered where it appears necessary to protect children from physical, moral or psychological harm. - 8.2 The Act makes it an offence for any child under the age of 16 who is not accompanied by an adult from being present: - at any time on pub premises, or other premises being used exclusively or primarily for the supply of alcohol for consumption on those premises; or - between the hours of midnight and 05:00 hours on restaurant premises or other premises that supply alcohol for consumption on the premises

-- Requirements for an accompanying adult to be present. - Full exclusion of people under 18 from the premises when certain licensable activities are taking place (e.g. entertainment of a sexual nature). - Limitations on the parts of premises to which children might be given access. - Any other limitations appropriate to the application and according with the four Licensing Objectives. - 8.4 The Licensing Authority will work closely with the Police and the Council's Trading Standards Service to ensure the appropriate enforcement of the law, especially relating to the sale and supply of alcohol to children.
+- the Licensing Authority will judge the merits of each separate application before deciding whether to impose conditions limiting the access of children to individual premises where it is necessary to prevent physical, moral or psychological harm. - 8.3 The Licensing Authority may consider the following when dealing with a Licence application where children may have limited access: - Limitations on the hours when children may be present. - Limitations on under 18s - Limitations or exclusion when certain activities are taking place. - Requirements for an accompanying adult to be present. - Full exclusion of people under 18 from the premises when certain licensable activities are taking place (e.g. entertainment of a sexual nature). - Limitations on the parts of premises to which children might be given access. - Any other limitations appropriate to the application and according with the four Licensing Objectives. - 8.4 The Licensing Authority will work closely with the Police and the Council's Trading Standards Service to ensure the appropriate enforcement of the law, especially relating to the sale and supply of alcohol to children.
 Alcohol must not be served to persons under the age of 18, except in limited circumstances allowed by the law, and then only after verifying a person's proof of age e.g. 16 and 17 year-olds may drink beer, wine or cider with a table meal in relevant premises, where accompanied by an adult aged 18 years or over.
-The currently accepted verifications for proof of age are a passport, a photo card driving licence or a proof of age scheme such as Challenge 21 (called a "PASS Card"). - 8.5 Recorded staff training programmes, the use of a refusals register, in-store signage and sensible siting of drinks can all reduce the likelihood of illegal sales. - 8.6 The Licensing Authority commends the use of the 'Portman Group' Code of Practice on the naming, packaging and the promotion of alcoholic drinks in all Licensed premises.
+The currently accepted verifications for proof of age are a passport, a photo card driving licence or a proof of age scheme such as Challenge 25.